Puka Nacua: Personal life

+Nacua has one son, who was born in October 2025, with his college girlfriend, Hallie.

-Nacua's older brother, Samson, also plays wide receiver currently with the Michigan Panthers of the United Football League, and transferred from the University of Utah to BYU at the same time that Puka transferred from Washington.
+Nacua's older brother Samson plays wide receiver with the Michigan Panthers of the United Football League, and transferred from the University of Utah to BYU at the same time Puka transferred from Washington.
 Samson went undrafted and spent time with the Indianapolis Colts and the UFL's Pittsburgh Maulers.
-Another older brother, Kai Nacua, also plays safety for the UFL's Michigan Panthers after also previously playing in the NFL.
-Nacua's father, Lionel, died from complications of diabetes when Puka was 11.
-His mother, Penina, belongs to the Church of Jesus Christ of Latter-day Saints.
+Another older brother, Kai Nacua, plays safety for the UFL's Michigan Panthers after playing in the NFL.

+Nacua's father, Lionel, died from complications of diabetes when Nacua was 11.
+His older cousin, Marist Liufau, is a linebacker who plays for the Dallas Cowboys.

-Nacua played Pop Warner football with Dana White III, son of UFC CEO and president Dana White.
+While growing up in Las Vegas, Nacua played Pop Warner football with Dana White III, son of UFC CEO and president Dana White.

 Business interests

-On April 25, 2024, Nacua signed a multi-year footwear and apparel deal with Jordan Brand along with Raiders defensive end Maxx Crosby.
+On April 25, 2024, Nacua signed a multi-year footwear and apparel deal with Jordan Brand.

+On August 28, 2024, Nacua was announced as one of seven NFL players that Little Caesars would have individual partnerships with, that would include personal endorsements and other promotional appearances.

 On September 4, 2024, Nacua signed an endorsement deal with Gatorade, along with Ravens quarterback Lamar Jackson, Vikings wide receiver Justin Jefferson, and flag football player Diana Flores.

+In December 2025, Experian began airing a new national "Big Financial Friend" ad campaign that featured Nacua and 49ers linebacker Fred Warner, emphasizing their real-life friendship as well as being football rivals.

+Controversies

+Locker room livestream

+In 2025, following a week 14 win against the Arizona Cardinals, Nacua live-streamed inside the Rams' locker room, despite it being against team policy and numerous teammates telling him to stop.
+When confronted by a teammate, Nacua denied he was livestreaming.
+Nacua was then approached by two other unnamed teammates telling him to end the live, but he refused and moved to the other side of the locker room.
+The livestream ended shortly after.

+Adin Ross livestream

+Before a game against the Seattle Seahawks during the 2025 season, Nacua drew scrutiny after appearing on a livestream with internet personality Adin Ross.
+Ross convinced Nacua to perform an antisemitic gesture, described by Ross as "Jew Hands" away from Nacua, and asked him to use it as a touchdown celebration the next time he scored.
+Nacua later apologized for the act, saying he had no knowledge it was antisemitic in nature.
+Also during the livestream, Nacua criticized NFL game officials, and made more criticisms after the Week 16 game, prompting a $25,000 fine by the NFL.
+Prior to the livestream, Nacua had tried to bring Ross into the Rams practice facility but was denied by head coach Sean McVay.